warmbowski/iounia/DEVELOPMENT_LOG.md

 ## File Storage

 - ✅ Initially investigated Convex file storage for audio files
-- ✅ Migrated from Convex to Cloudflare R2 for file storage due to bandwidth limitations
+- ✅ Migrated from Convex to Cloudflare R2 for file storage due to serving audio files leading to big egress bandwidth (free on R2)
   - ⬜ Stream audio from R2 using Range requests (in progress)

 ## AI Integration